trophies

 The purpose of the International Collaboration Award is to facilitate Society of Pediatric Psychology (SPP) members to visit an international research or clinical program for a minimum of one week and up to one month, although longer stays are possible with a compelling rationale.
 Eligible applicants include current postgraduate students (i.e., who graduated with an undergraduate degree) in clinical/pediatric psychology training programs, PhD trainees or international equivalency, postdoctoral fellows, or early career faculty (within 5 years of first appointment).

-DetailsDeadline: October 15, Apply by: Email.
-For more details, please click on the award and review the description, eligibility, and how to apply.
+DetailsDeadline: February 10, Apply by: Email.
+For more details, please click READ MORE to review description, eligibility, and how to apply.

 Read More